woom221/STA365-UofT/README.md

 ## HW6

-Conducted various regression analysis such as Logistic Regression and Ridge/Lesso Regression
+Conducted various regression analysis such as Bayesian Logistic Regression and derivation of Ridge/Lasso Regression